Welcome to Norrøna

 Way back in 1929, my great-grandfather, the young craftsman Jørgen Jørgensen, realized that Norwegians have a constant longing to be outside, and deserve the best possible equipment.
 He developed products without compromise.
 He laid the cornerstone of what would become Norrøna, now a leading and international supplier of outdoor gear.

 There is a common thread that runs from my great-grandfather's first ideas to Norrøna in its current form.
 The thread is one of design, function and quality.
-The thread stretches from our design department in Oslo to the Bitihorn and Falketind peaks in the Jotunheimen range, to the mountain biking paradise of Fjørå in western Norway, via hunting areas in the forests Finnskogen and the mountains of Dovre, climbing challenges on the mighty Troll Wall and on to steep skiing in Røldal, Narvik and the Lofoten Islands You can follow this thread all the way to Svalbard, those arctic islands far north of the mainland.
+The thread stretches from our design department in Oslo to the Bitihorn and Falketind peaks in the Jotunheimen range, to the mountain biking paradise of Fjørå in western Norway and Skibotn up North, via hunting areas in the forests Finnskogen, in Kvinnherad and the mountains of Dovre, climbing challenges on the mighty Trollveggen and on to steep skiing in Røldal, Tamok and ski touring an big mountian challenges in Lyngen and the Lofoten Islands.
+You can follow this thread all the way to Svalbard, those arctic islands far north of the mainland.
 The thread shows the way through narrow valleys, up snow-covered peaks and across remote mountain ranges.
 It says something about our passion.

 It says our compass is pointed toward innovation.